jGaboardi/LP_MIP/README.md

 # LP_MIP
-This repository contains resources for Integer &amp; Mixed Integer Programming.
+This repository contains resources for Linear, Integer &amp; Mixed Integer Programming.
 It is intended for research and educational use.
 Nothing within this repository may be used for commercial activities.